tommcglone1/MakeChangeProject/README.md

 # Lessons Learned

-One lesson I learned was how to use arithmetic expressions like the modulator and division to my advantage to achieve the outcome desired for a program.
+One lesson I learned was how to use arithmetic expressions like the modulator and division to achieve the outcome desired for a program.

-Another lesson I learned was the situations in which casting is necessary, and truncation can be used to help you.
+Another lesson I learned was the situations in which casting is necessary and truncation can be used to my advantage.

-A third lesson I learned was how to nest if / else if statements something I was previously confused about.
+A third lesson I learned was how to nest if / if else statements.
+This was something I was previously confused about.

 Finally, I learned how to create and use methods properly.
 Something that will be very useful throughout my time as a programmer to achieve better readability and spacing throughout my code.